ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 MAKER can parse the BLAST output and add the information to the annotation file:
 `maker_functional_gff uniprot.fasta blast.out scaffold.all.gff > scaffold.all.functions.gff`

-When you load the resulting file into IGV, you should now get a description about the function of the genes.
+Load this file into IGV.
+When you put your cursor on a gene model, you should see the gene name under the "Note" label.

+**QB2.24:** To which protein is the first gene in the scaffold most similar to?
+From which species?

+**QB2.25:** Check position 7,170 kbp again.
+MAKER has predicted two genes in this locus.
+To which protein is each of them most similar to?
+Would you trust this function assignment based on the RNA-seq data from the ruff?

-## B2.7.
+## B2.8.
 Putting it all together

 Check your annotated gene models within the region(s) identified by the Fst data to be in conflict between the "Independent" and "Satellite" phenotypes.
 Of special interest are the break points, i.e. the start and the end of the highlighted region.

-**QB2.4:** Are genes overlapping these boundaries and what do they do?
+**QB2.26:** Are genes overlapping these boundaries and what do they do?
 (Hint: important gene to consider is CENPN)

-**QB2.5:** Are there any other genes within the target region that could perhaps explain male morphological and behavioral changes?
+**QB2.27:** Are there any other genes within the target region that could perhaps explain male morphological and behavioral changes?
 (Hint: important genes to consider are HSD17B2, SDR42E1 and MC1R; check where these are in your annotation and see if you can find functional information using, e.g. the Uniprot database or the EnsEMBL website)

-**QB2.6:** CENPN is a heterozygous loss of function mutation in "Satellites" and "Feader" males.
+**QB2.28:** CENPN is a heterozygous loss of function mutation in "Satellites" and "Feader" males.
 Can you think of how this relates to the lower frequency of the "Feader" and "Satellite" morphs?